Mac Dev Survey 2022 — The Results

 Do you use a tool for diffing and merging?

 Almost half of us don't use a dedicated tool for diffing and merging.
-Those who do, however, seem to agree: Kaleidoscope and the default File Merge app are the tools of choice.
+Among those who do, however, Kaleidoscope and the default File Merge app are the tools of choice!

-GitHub is by far the most popular code hosting platform among developers on the Mac!
+Swift, Rust and Go are the languages developers on the Mac are most interested in learning.
 Learn about this and 20+ other stats in our Mac Dev Survey results!

 and Work Tools